Skip to content

 Curriculum Design

-This style of curriculum design reduces the amount of knowledge lost through forgetting, as topics are revisited yearly.
-It also ensures that connections are made even if different teachers are teaching the units within a theme in consecutive years
+Lessons foster a deeper understanding of a concept, provide opportunities to solve problems and develop computational thinking.
+Pupils are encouraged to apply their learning in different contexts and make connections with other learning experiences.
+The curriculum design reduces the amount of knowledge lost through forgetting, as topics are revisited yearly.
+It also ensures that connections are made even if different teachers are teaching the units within a theme in consecutive years.

 Online Safety

-At Sacred Heart , we believe that children have the right to enjoy childhood online, to access safe online spaces, and to benefit from all the opportunities that a connected world can bring to them, appropriate to their age and stage.
+At Sacred Heart, we teach the children how to be safe online and how to benefit from the opportunities that a connected world can bring.
+This is always age and stage appropriate.

 As they grow older, it is crucial that they learn to balance the benefits offered by technology with a critical awareness of their own and other’s online behaviour and develop effective strategies for staying safe and making a positive contribution online.

-As a result, the school uses the framework below to support its Online Safety curriculum - the foundation of which is taken from Teach Computing.
-This framework describes the knowledge, understanding and skills that children and young people should have the opportunity to develop at different ages and stages.
+The school's Online Safety curriculum framework describes the knowledge, understanding and skills that children and young people should have the opportunity to develop at different ages and stages.
 It highlights what a child should know in terms of current online technology, its influence on behaviour and development, how to get support, and what skills they need to be able to navigate it safely.

 Contact us with any questions Get in touch